OpenGene/fastv/README.md

 # fastv
 fastv is an ultra-fast tool to detect and visualize microbial sequences from sequencing data, and can be used to detect viral infectious diseases, like COVID-19.

-# what's fastv?
+# How fastv works?
-`fastv` accepts the input of raw or clean FASTQ files (both SE/PE), performs quality filtering as `fastp` does (cut adapters, remove low quality reads, correct wrong bases), and then scans the clean data for the microbial sequences.
+`fastv` accepts the input of FASTQ files (both SE/PE), along with a `KMER` file and a `Genomes` file of the target microorganism (see the `data/SARS-CoV-2.kmer.fa` and `data/SARS-CoV-2.genomes.fa` for anexample), then:
+1. performs quality filtering as `fastp` does (cut adapters, remove low quality reads, correct wrong bases).
+2. scans the clean data for the microbial sequences that containing the unique KMER, or can be mapped to reference microbial genomes.
+3. visualize the result in HTML format, and output the report in JSON format.
+4. output the on-target sequencing reads for downstream analysis.

 # take a quick glance of the informative report
 * Sample HTML report: http://opengene.org/fastv/fastv.html